 Eligibility

-Women's double sculls racingFigure out which entries your team is eligible to enter.
-If you want to enter championship or open events at Henley Women’s or Royal, classification is easy.
-But figuring out the nuances of the lower divisions can be a challenge, and the entry rules often get tweaked from year to year.
+Figure out which events your team is eligible to enter.
+The entry rules are often tweaked from year to year.
 Be sure to check the entry rules after they’ve been updated – each website has the respective dates updates are anticipated.
-You don’t want to select your team only to discover too late you’ve entered the wrong event.
+You don’t want to make plans only to discover too late that your crew would have to enter a higher evel event or drop an ineligible athlete.

-Henley Women’s and Henley Royal both vet overseas crews to ensure appropriate classification in events.
-For Henley Women’s, all competitors for any non-championship event need to send a full CV for to the entries secretary prior to the entry being made, so that a determination of eligibility can be made.
+Henley Women’s and Henley Royal both check overseas crews to ensure appropriate classification in events.
+For Henley Women’s, all competitors for any senior (adult) non-Championship event need to send a full CV for to the entries secretary prior to the entry being made, so that a determination of eligibility can be made.
+Find out more >>

 For Henley Royal, every overseas crew is reviewed by two Stewards from that region, both to ensure eligibility and to determine who will need to go through the time-trial format qualifying races, which take place on the Friday before the regatta starts.